The Invention of Cinema

 The anime industry in Japan has existed since the 1960s, producing countless animated series and serials aimed at children, with specific genres catering for boys (shonen) and girls (shojo).
 There are also anime genres for young women (josei) and adolescents (seinen).
 Cartoons featuring attractive boys are known as bishonen, while those featuring pretty girls are called bishojo.
 Cartoons featuring superheroes are known as sentai.
 Maho shojo is a genre featuring girls with magical powers.
 Anime with especially cute characters are known as moe.
 The mecha genre features giant robots.
 Japan also has an extensive market for bawdy (ecchi) and pornographic (hentai) anime, which can be sub-divided into several specific genres.
 For example, yaoi cartoons feature gay characters (though are aimed at a female audience), shonen-ai are gay cartoons aimed at a male audience, yuri and shojo-ai feature lesbian characters, shota are erotic cartoons featuring young boys, and lolicon are similarly erotic anime featuring young girls.

-Kung-fu films, and softcore fengyue exploitation such as Li Hanxiang's Legends of Lust (風月奇譚, 1972), had dominated Hong Kong cinema in the 1970s.
+Kung-fu films, and softcore fengyue exploitation such as Li Hanxiang’s Legends of Lust (風月奇譚, 1972), had dominated Hong Kong cinema in the 1970s.
 However, in 1979, director Tsui Hark made his debut with the dazzling and hallucinatory The Butterfly Murders (蝶變).
 Tsui, who was criticised for the increasing populism of his films, was also a successful producer, working with fellow Hong Kong director Wu Yusen (also known as John Woo).
-The 'heroic bloodshed' gangster films A Better Tomorrow (英雄本色, 1986) and The Killer (喋血双雄, 1989) were instant blockbusters, produced by Tsui Hark, directed by Wu Yusen, and starring Chow Yun-Fat.
+The ‘heroic bloodshed’ gangster films A Better Tomorrow (英雄本色, 1986) and The Killer (喋血双雄, 1989) were instant blockbusters, produced by Tsui Hark, directed by Wu Yusen, and starring Chow Yun-Fat.
+(They were also known as ‘gun-fu’ films, for their combination of martial-arts fight scenes and gun-toting gangsters.)
 All for the Winner (賭聖, 1990), starring Chow Sing Chi (also known as Stephen Chow) in a parody of Chow Yun-Fat, introduced a style of broad comedy known as mo lei tau, and was directed by Chun-Wai Lau (also known as Jeffrey Lau) and Corey Yuen.

 Domestic video players created a new market for classic old films and unpromising new ones: distribution companies could now release films DTV (direct-to-video) if they felt that a theatrical release would be uncommercial.
 Video was also, initially, less strictly regulated than the cinema, and numerous violent horror films released on video in the UK were eventually banned.
 These ‘video nasties’ were condemned as ‘splatter’ films, ‘slice-and-dicers’, and ‘stalk-and-slashers’.